JoshTheDerf/tribex.github.io/src/content/posts/Using Jade With Ractive.js.md

 ![Page Output Changed](/out/assets/images/blog/jade+ractive.js/Import-Output-Steve.png)

 ### <a name="warnings"></a> Warnings
- * Jade relies on indentation, so blocks inside ractive mustaches cannot be indented in further than Jade expects.
+ * Jade relies on indentation, so blocks inside Ractive mustaches cannot be indented in farther than Jade expects.
 This so far is the only limitation I've come across.

     Invalid Jade:
     ```jade